Softmotions/ncms/ncms-docs/ncms-docs-en/doc/soclinks/ogmeta.rst

       ...
     </head>

-Or with with more specific parameters:
+Calling `ogmeta` with the more specific parameters:

 .. code-block:: html